carzacc/flutter_ubuntu_desktop_example/README.md

 ## Getting started

-To build and run this app, after enabling desktop development, run the following command:
+To build and run this app, after enabling desktop development, generate the files Flutter needs to build the app by running the following command:

 ~~~
 $ flutter create .